 After you pull the tab, but before you put them in, it’s smart to allow to them sit out for 5 minutes.
 The battery could be extended by days if you do this.

 4. Play Around With Different Batteries and Battery Sources

 It goes without saying, bargain batteries will wear out faster than high quality ones.
 Think about not only the brands, though, but what types of hearing aid batteries you’re using and where you purchase them, as well.
 If you buy in quantity, you can get good batteries for less at some big box stores.

 Be careful if you shop online, particularly from an auction site like eBay.
 Batteries have sell-by and expiration dates.
 Once they expire, they shouldn’t be used.

-The easiest way to get batteries at an affordable price is to ask your hearing care specialist.
+The easiest way to get batteries at an affordable price is to ask us.